 Gorgeous, deep water Gulf of Maine Redfish makes a delightful, healthy dish perfect for entertaining!
 The redfish cooks up quickly and beautifully.

-Gulf of Maine Redfish makes a great alternative to other white-meat fish like snapper, and is perfect for a long list of recipes.
+Restaurants and home cooks all over New England embrace Gulf of Maine redfish for its mild, slightly sweet taste and flaky meat.
+This fish makes a great alternative to other white-meat fish like snapper, and is perfect for a long list of recipes.
 True to their name, redfish have bright red skin that crisps up beautifully under the broiler!

 Our special sauce brightens up this redfish with hints of sweet and spicy from the Gochujang sauce, lime juice, soy sauce, mirin, ginger, garlic, and a dash of sugar.

-We pan seared the redfish quickly in a heavy cast iron, then brushed it with our Gochujang sauce and placed it under the broiler for a few minutes.
+We pan seared the redfish quickly in a heavy cast iron skillet, then brushed it with our Gochujang sauce and placed it under the broiler for a few minutes.
 Perfection!

-The redfish goes well nestled with some leafy greens, like baby bok choy.
+This redfish goes so well nestled under some leafy greens, like baby bok choy.
 Try it with our Baby Bok Choy with Ginger and Garlic!